 NB: We will ask you to provide evidence of the above as part of your funding application

 For most funds, you can apply whatever your income level.
 Some funds may have more specific requirements about the size and type of organisation eligible.

-Please note if you have previously had a grant from us we will not consider any new application unless you have sent us all the required grant reports.
+Please note if you have previously had a grant from us we will not consider any new application unless you have submitted any outstanding end of grant monitoring reports.